Michigan State shooter’s note says he felt hated, rejected - NewsBreak

 The shooting happened the day before the fifth anniversary of the Parkland, Florida, school shooting that killed 17.

-In 2019, McRae was accused of illegally possessing a concealed weapon, according to the state Corrections Department, but pleaded guilty to having a loaded gun in a vehicle, a misdemeanor.
+In 2019, McRae was accused of illegally possessing a concealed weapon, according to the state Corrections Department.
+But he pleaded guilty to having a loaded gun in a vehicle, a misdemeanor that did not disqualify him from possessing a firearm.
 He completed 18 months of probation.

 Comments / 0